patconnole/openc2_companion/README.md

 **Command Payload**
 ```
 Fields:                  Description:                                       JSON Example:

 action     : Required    Do this                                           "action"     : "deny"
 target     : Required    To this                                           "target"     : {"ipv4_net ...
-actuator   : -             Using this, only if you have it   "actuator"   : {"slpf": ...
+actuator   : -           Use this if you have it, otherwise do nothing     "actuator"   : {"slpf": ...
 args       : -           When to do it, if to reply..                      "args"       : {"response_req...
 command_id : -           Bookkeeping                                       "command_id" : "12345"
 ```

 **Response Payload**